silvermine/silvermine-info/coding-standards/typescript.md

 ## async / await

-**Allowed Sparingly**

-We are still forming an opinion on the use of these operators.
-For now, we have decided to use them sparingly and prefer the use of Promises.
+`async/await` are typically preferred over Promise `.then()` chaining due to readability.

-The async/await style can easily lead to unintentionally synchronous code.
+That said, the async/await style can easily lead to unintentionally synchronous code.
+For

-Example:
+example:

 ```javascript
 async function foo() {